 It is thanks to tech that the world runs so smoothly and swiftly, and when devices break, individuals and businesses need them fixed and smoothly and swiftly as possible.
 A tech repair business might also provide essential tech maintenance, like installing updates or cleaning cookies.

 Though younger generations grew up with computers, older folks lack the ingrained skill of working with tech.
 Your business might produce software designed to train those less familiar with computers or it could offer one-time classes or long-term courses to provide extensive tech knowledge.

 7. Web Design and Development

 Web developers and graphic designers are incredibly in-demand.
-If you have some skill with web-based design, you might open a firm.
+If you have some skills with web-based design, you might open a firm.
 Alternatively, DIY web development tools, like Squarespace and Wix, are growing in popularity, so offering your own templates to burgeoning businesses could also be profitable.

 8. Social Media Marketing